boyboi86/Github_README_angular/README.md

 If user or readme does not exist, you will be force back to the index page.

+Give it a try [Heroku app](https://desolate-dusk-68213.herokuapp.com/)

 ## Commands

 `npm start` to initialize app.
-(For heroku deployment)
+(For heroku deployment, automatically done)

 `npm run postinstall` set production environment and bundle js files.
-(For heroku deployment)
+(For heroku deployment, automatically done)

 `npm run deploy:WINDOWS` for Window users only.
 To set for production and initialize app.